BaoyangChen/BaoyangChen.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
-- *2024.06*: &nbsp;🎉🎉 the **first-class award** of the the 1st Academic Forum Competition of department of science, Sun Yat-sen University 🎉🎉
-- *2024.06*: &nbsp;🎉🎉 the **Outstanding Graduates** of Sun Yat-sen University 🎉🎉
-- *2023.12*: &nbsp;🎉🎉 the **first-class award** of the 2nd Academic Forum Competition of School of Life Sciences, Sun Yat-sen University 🎉🎉
+- *2024.09*: &nbsp;🎉🎉 the **first-class award** of postgraduate school scholarship from Sun Yat-sen University 🎉🎉
-- *2023.10*: &nbsp;🎉🎉 the **National postgraduate schloaship** (TOP 1%) 🎉🎉
-- *2023.10*: &nbsp;🎉🎉 the **first-class award** of postgraduate school scholarship from Sun Yat-sen University 🎉🎉
+- *2022.11*: &nbsp;🎉🎉 the **L.X.H-L.D scholarship** from Sun Yat-sen University 🎉🎉
-- *2023.07*: &nbsp;🎉🎉 the **first-class award** of the Guangdong province Yuequn cup Academic Forum Competition 🎉🎉
+- *2022.09*: &nbsp;🎉🎉 the **first-class award** of the Guangdong province Yuequn cup Academic Forum Competition 🎉🎉
-- *2022.10*: &nbsp;🎉🎉 the **first-class award** of postgraduate school scholarship from Sun Yat-sen University 🎉🎉
-- *2022.08*: &nbsp;🎉🎉 the **L.X.H-L.D scholarship** from Sun Yat-sen University 🎉🎉
+- *2021.04*: &nbsp;🎉🎉 the **Outstanding Communist Youth League** member from Huazhong Agricultural University 🎉🎉
-- *2021.10*: &nbsp;🎉🎉 the **first-class award** of postgraduate school scholarship from Sun Yat-sen University 🎉🎉
+- *2020.11*: &nbsp;🎉🎉 the **NMerit Student** from Huazhong Agricultural University 🎉🎉
+- *2020.08*: &nbsp;🎉🎉 the Fifth China Undergraduate Life Sciences Contest Second Prize 🎉🎉

 # 📖 Educations
-- *2024.09 - now*, PhD candidate, Westlake University.
-Shenzhen Medical Academy of Research and Translation, **SMART**, majoring in biology
-- *2021.09 - 2024.06*, Master of science, Sun Yat-sen University.
+- *2022.09 - now*, Master of Science, Sun Yat-sen University.
 School of Life Science, majoring in biology
-- *2017.09 - 2021.06*, Bachelor of Agriculture, South China Agrigulture University.
-School of Marine Science, majoring in aquaculture.
+- *2018.09 - 2022.06*, Bachelor of Agriculture, Huazhong Agriculture University, School of Fisheries, majoring in aquaculture.

-# 💬 Invited Talks
-- *2024.06*, Effects of salinity on fish: From microbiota to muscle quality, The First Postgraduate Academic Achievements Exchange Report of Science Department of Sun Yat-sen University.  \| [\[news\]]([https://github.com/](https://lifesciences.sysu.edu.cn/zh-hans/article/4646))
-- *2023.10*, Effects of salinity on growth, physiology, biochemistry and gut microbiota of juvenile grass carp (*Ctenopharyngodon idella*), the 2nd Academic Forum Competition of School of Life Sciences.  \| [\[news\]]([https://github.com/](https://lifesciences.sysu.edu.cn/zh-hans/article/2544))

-# 💻 Internships
-- *2023.04 - 2022.08*, Guangzhou Nansha aquatic park industry co, ltd. Guangzhou, China.
-- *2021.10 - 2022.06*, Guangdong Liangshi aquatic breeding co, ltd. Foshan, China.